DarkMatterAI/VVS_platform/README.md

         fix issue where `unit_test: True` fails for cases with no unit tests add description to plugins?
-    add batched requests and batch size to model
+    add batched requests and batch size to model issue where integration tests can run for services not in use

 use new embeddings to test multi-embedding backend